THE family of murdered Belfast solicitor Pat Fincuane have called for a long overdue inquiry into his killing to finally begin.

 Mr Finucane was shot dead in front of his family by a UDA gang on February 12 1989 in one of the most high-profile cases of British state collusion during the Troubles.
 His wife Geraldine was wounded in the attack on their North Belfast home.

-Family and friends of the human rights lawyer gathered close to his home at Fortwilliam Drive in North Belfast on Sunday night to mark the 37th anniversary of his murder.
+On Sunday night family and friends of the human rights lawyer gathered close to his home at Fortwilliam Drive to mark the 37th anniversary of his murder.

 Speaking afterwards, North Belfast MP John Finucane said: "Tonight we gathered to remember the life and legacy of my dad.